-In the opinion of Pope Flynn, LLC, Bond Counsel to the District, under existing law, assuming continuing compliance by the District with certain covenants and the accuracy of certain representations, interest on the Series 2022 Bonds (including any original issue discount properly allocable to a holder thereof) is excluded from gross income for federal income tax purposes and is not an item of tax preference for purposes of the federal alternative minimum tax.
-Such interest is, however, taken into account in determining the annual adjusted financial statement income of certain applicable corporations (as defined in Section 59(k) of the Internal Revenue Code of 1986, as amended) for the purpose of determining the application of the 15% minimum tax imposed on the adjusted financial statement of such corporations for tax years beginning after December 31, 2022.
+In the opinion of Pope Flynn, LLC, Bond Counsel to the District, under existing law, assuming continuing compliance by the District with certain covenants and the accuracy of certain representations, interest on the Series 2022 Bonds is excluded from gross income for federal income tax purposes and is not an item of tax preference for purposes of the federal alternative minimum tax.
+Such income is, however, taken into account in determining the annual adjusted financial statement income of certain applicable corporations (as defined in Section 59(k) of the Internal Revenue Code of 1986, as amended) for the purpose of determining the application of the 15% minimum tax imposed on the adjusted financial statement of such corporations for tax years beginning after December 31, 2022.
 In the opinion of Bond Counsel, the Series 2022 Bonds and the interest thereon are exempt from all State, county, municipal, school district, and other taxes and assessments imposed within the State of South Carolina, except estate, transfer, and certain franchise taxes.
 See "LEGAL MATTERS" herein for a description of these and other tax considerations.